OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P11：Python and Tableau   Building an Interactive and Beautiful Data Visualization wi - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P11：Python and Tableau   Building an Interactive and Beautiful Data Visualization wi - 哒哒哒儿尔 - BV1Cs411A76Y
+# P11：Python and Tableau   Building an Interactive and Beautiful Data Visualization wi - 哒哒哒儿尔 - BV1Cs411A76Y

  I know everybody here is really excited talking about all the exciting thing about Python。